rapidsai/docs/resources/telemetry.md

         uses: rapidsai/shared-actions/telemetry-dispatch-stash-base-env-vars@main
 ```

-`OTEL_SERVICE_NAME` serves as one identifier in telemetry.
-It's not strictly necessary.

 2. Add `telemetry-setup` as a `needs` entry for all jobs at the top of the tree.
 The purpose is to communicate telemetry variables that any job may use - even the checks.yaml job. `needs` that generally catch the required jobs are:

 * checks